seanmc2394/SQL-Data-Analysis-Portfolio/Retail_Sales_Database/README.md

 # Overview
-This SQL project models a small retail sales system, showcasing database design and analytical querying skills.
+This SQL project mirrors a small retail sales system, showcasing database design and querying skills.
 It demonstrates how to track customers, products, sales, and transaction details, just like a real-world store.

 The goal of this project was to build a relational database that could answer practical business questions such as: